TacticalMetaphysics/LiSE/docs/_sources/LiSE/index.rst.txt

 All these items have a property ``rule`` that can be used as a decorator.
 Use this to decorate a function that performs the rule's action by making some change to the world state.
-Functions decorated this way always get passed the engine as the first argument and the character as the second; if the function is more specific than that, a particular thing, place, or portal will be the third argument.
-This will get you a rule object of the same name as your action function.
+The function should take only one argument, the item itself.

 At first, the rule object will not have any triggers, meaning the action will never happen.
-If you want it to run on *every* tick, call its ``always`` method and think no more of it.
+If you want it to run on *every* tick, pass the decorator ``always=True`` and think no more of it.
 But if you want to be more selective, use the rule's ``trigger`` decorator on another function with the same signature, and have it return ``True`` if the world is in such a state that the rule ought to run.
-There is nothing really stopping you from modifying the rule from inside a trigger, but it's not recommended.
+Triggers must never mutate the world or use any randomness.

 If you like, you can also add prerequisites.
 These are like triggers, but use the ``prereq`` decorator, and should return ``True`` *unless* the action should *not* happen; if a single prerequisite returns ``False``, the action is cancelled.
+Prereqs may involve random elements.
+Use the ``engine`` property of any LiSE entity to get the engine, then use methods such as ``percent_chance`` and ``dice_check``.

 Time Control
 ------------